 Inter Tidal Sand and Mud Flats

-Along the Masarinko and Niji Bolongs, Numerous mud banks become exposed during low water.
-No vegetation is associated with these mud banks possibly due to the tidal surge within the bolons.
-Backing the mangrove fringe of the bolons extensive areas of salt pan (bare tannes) occur where hyper-saline conditions limit the growth of plants.
+The bolongs (tidal creeks) along the island’s coast, such as Masarinko and Niji Bolongs, reveal numerous mud banks during low tide.
+These mud banks lack vegetation, likely due to the tidal surge within the creeks.
+The mangrove fringe of the bolongs is accompanied by extensive salt pans (bare tannes), where hyper-saline conditions limit plant growth.

 Inter Tidal Marshes